So you’ve heard about graph database technology and you want to know what all the buzz is about.

 Graph databases fit that bill, and here’s why:

 Your data volume will definitely increase in the future, but what’s going to increase at an even faster clip is the connections (or relationships) between your data.
-Big data will definitely get bigger, but connected data will grow exponentially.
+Big data will definitely get bigger, and the relationships will grow exponentially.

 With traditional databases, relationship queries come to a grinding halt as the number and depth of relationships increase.
-In contrast, graph database performance stays constant even as your data grows year over year.
+In contrast, graph databases scales with your data and your business needs in real-world situations, minimizing cost and hardware while maximizing performance across connected datasets.

 With graph databases, your IT and data architecture teams move at the speed of business because the structure and schema of a graph data model flex as your solutions and industry change.
 Your team doesn’t have to exhaustively model your domain ahead of time (and then exhaustively remodel and migrate the DB after some exec asks for a change); instead, you can add to the existing structure without endangering current functionality.